I need help with...

 Millennials and Gen Z have both been forced by circumstance to be entrepreneurs and self-motivated individuals, and while not all business ventures succeed, they have their own experiences and their own ideas that can prove to be valuable feedback for any company.

 Be prepared to listen to ideas from your younger recruits, and consider that feedback seriously.
 If you have reasons why their feedback won’t work, learn how to express those reasons.
-Employees from these generations who feel like they’re being ignored will be more likely to jump ship, or worse, leave to found a more agile competitor.
+Employees from these generations who feel like they’re being ignored will be more likely to jump ship, or worse, leave to create a more agile competitor.

-13. Fine Tune Your Work-Life Balance
+10. Fine Tune Your Work-Life Balance

 Decades ago, a job was a 9-5.
 Work stayed at work, and home life stayed at home.
 Over time, more and more exploitation of workers led to longer hours, more time spent working at home without pay to meet deadlines, and less time for family and friends.
 In reaction to this, younger generations have aimed for more flexible work and benefits, to work on their own terms.